vyos/vyos-documentation/docs/configuration/vpn/l2tp.rst

           RFC6911.
 If they are not defined in your RADIUS server, add new dictionary_.

-The client's interface can be put into a VRF context via a RADIUS Access-Accept packet, or changed via RADIUS CoA. ``Accel-VRF-Name`` is used from these purposes.
+The client's interface can be put into a VRF context via a RADIUS Access-Accept packet, or changed via RADIUS CoA. ``Accel-VRF-Name`` is used for these purposes.
 This is a custom `ACCEL-PPP attribute`_.
 Define it in your RADIUS server.